Hyperbolicity of Brunnian links: Simple intersection pattern theorem

 \end{proof}

 \begin{proof}[Proof of the claim] We only prove (Ai), and (Aii) follows in a similar manner by interchanging $V_I$ and $V_J$ in the proof below.

 Let $A$ be a proper annulus region in $V_I$.
 Assume for contrary that $A \cap L_I = \emptyset$.
-First suppose that all the intersection circles are longitude of $V_I$.
+First suppose that all the intersection circles are longitudes of $V_I$.
 Then $A$ must cut $V_I$ into two solid tori.
-Since the core of each solid tori and the core of $V_J$ form a Hopf link, by Theorem \ref{thm:sum}, one of the two solid tori does not intersect $L_I$.
+Since the core of each solid torus and the core of $V_J$ form a Hopf link, by Theorem \ref{thm:sum}, one of the two solid tori does not intersect $L_I$.
 However, we have eliminated such $A$ in Step 3.2, a contradiction.

-Now suppose that all the intersection circles are meridian of $V_I$.
+Now suppose that all the intersection circles are meridians of $V_I$.
 If $A$ is $\partial$-parallel in $V_I$, then it cuts off a compression solid torus $V_A$ in $V_I$.
 If $V_A$ contains some components of $L_I$, by Proposition 3.2.1 in \cite{BM}, the proper sublink in the closure of $V_I - V_A$ would not be geometrically essential.
 A compression disk in this solid torus, after isotopy, would be a meridian disk in $V_I$.
 However, again by Proposition 3.2.1 in \cite{BM}, $L_I$ is geometrically essential in $V_I$, a contradiction.
 So $V_A$ does not intersect $L$.
 Recall that we have eliminated such $A$ in Step 3.2.
 Hence $A$ cannot be $\partial$-parallel in $V_I$.
 Then $\partial A$ cuts $T$ into two annuli such that $A$ and one of the annuli cobound a knotted solid torus $V_{AI}$ in $V_I$.
 By Theorem \ref{thm:tie}, the sublink in $V_{AI}$ is not geometrically essential.
 A compression disk in $V_{AI}$, after isotopy, would be a meridian disk in $V_I$, again a contradiction.

 We have shown that $A$ intersects $L_I$.
-Since $A$ separates $V_I$, it intersects any component of $L_I$ in even number of points. \end{proof}
+Since $A$ separates $V_I$, it intersects any component of $L_I$ in an even number of points. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:simplepattern}] Let $T$ be an essential torus in the complement of $L$, splitting $S^3$ into two solid tori $V_I$ and $V_J$ so that $L \cap V_I = L_I$ and $L \cap V_J = L_J$.